codemicro/bar/README.md

 make clean install

 // You can customise the install directory using `make install_dir=/usr/local/bin clean install`
-// You can build without VCS stamping using `make go_args="-buildvcs=false" clean install`
+// You can build without VCS stamping using `make build_args="-buildvcs=false" clean install`
 ```

 ### Using with i3wm